National Bighorn Sheep Interpretive Center

-The National Bighorn Sheep Interpretive Center is a 2775 sqft Interpretive Center dedicated to public education about the biology and habitat of the Rocky Mountain Bighorn Sheep with specific focus on the currently largest herd of Rocky Mountain Bighorn sheep in the coterminous United States that winter in the Whisky Basin of Whisky Mountain adjacent to the Fitzpatrick Wilderness in the Shoshone National Forest.
+The National Bighorn Sheep Center (formerly known as the National Bighorn Sheep Interpretative Center) is a 2775 sqft Interpretive Center dedicated to public education about the biology and habitat of the Rocky Mountain Bighorn Sheep with specific focus on the currently largest herd of Rocky Mountain Bighorn sheep in the coterminous United States that winter in the Whisky Basin of Whisky Mountain adjacent to the Fitzpatrick Wilderness in the Shoshone National Forest.
 The Center preserves and interprets the relationships of the Bighorn sheep and is located in the town of Dubois, Wyoming on U.S. Route 26 along the Wyoming Centennial Scenic Byway.
 The museum offers interpretive programs, exhibits, multi-media presentations, and special events.

 Exhibits

-The center contains several permanent exhibits.
+The center contains several permanent exhibits including the four native wild sheep of North America, an International Super Slam with twelve shoulder mounts of international species of wild sheep, and "Snowflake", the albino Rocky Mountain bighorn sheep.